Enet4/dos-rs/README.md

 This project also contains a few preliminary modules that grant easier access to DOS-specific capabilities, namely port I/O, calling interrupts, and VGA graphics.

+## Status

+While there are not many stability and performance guarantees at the moment, the proofs of concept written so far appear to work as inteded.
+There is also no `std` support, but it should be possible to write an allocator for `alloc` support.

+The development experience is also not as fluid as it could be.
+The Rust program exports a C main function, so it exists as a static C library.
+The compiled objects need to be converted before they are linked together using `i686-pc-msdosdjgpp-gcc`.

 ## Requirements